pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

-etc, on sparse tensors are not supported, because the existing functions on sparse tensors assume that the unspecified elements are zero valued (this applies to functions in `torch` namespace, functions in `torch.sparse` namespace may use different interpretation for unspecified elements).
+etc, on sparse tensors are not supported, because the existing functions on sparse tensors assume that the unspecified elements are zero valued (this applies to functions in `torch` namespace, functions in `torch.sparse` namespace may use a different interpretation for unspecified elements).

-To support Calculus functions on sparse tensors, we'll propose adding a `fill_value` property to PyTorch sparse tensors that will represent the values of unspecified sparse tensor elements.
-While doing so, we also need to consider
+To support Calculus functions on sparse tensors, we propose adding a `fill_value` property to PyTorch sparse tensors that will represent the values of unspecified sparse tensor elements.
+While doing so, we also need to consider:
 - how the nonzero fill value affects the result of linear algebra operations such as matrix multiplication, etc.
 - how to define a fill value for hybrid tensors (tensors with sparse